SleepyFish-121/Model-Implement/README.md

-# Model Implement
+# Implement of Classic Model

+## Overview

+Planning to implement some statistical or machine learning model with Numpy library.
+Focusing on the implement of `fit()` and `predict()` fucntion.

+## Events

+* 2021/5/22 Start this project.
-* 2021/5/24 Add linear regression model.
+* 2021/5/24 Finish linear regression model.
-* 2021/5/24 Add K-Means model.
+* 2021/5/24 Finish K-Means model.
-* 2021/5/25 Add ridge regression mode.
+* 2021/5/25 Finish ridge regression mode.
-* 2021/5/26 Add k-nearest neighbors classifier model.
+* 2021/5/26 Finish k-nearest neighbors classifier model.
-* 2021/5/29 Add decision tree using ID-3 and entropy.
+* 2021/5/29 Finish decision tree using ID-3 and entropy.